A Delicious Way to Prepare a Lobster Tail

-A lobster tail terrific by itself.
-But a chicken fried lobster tail is over the top delicious.
+A lobster tail is terrific by all by itself.
+But a chicken fried lobster tail is over the top decadent and delicious.
 Think fried chicken, but with lobster.
-Yeah, it’s that good.
+Yeah, it's really that good.

 Why Use Lobster?

 Well, why not?
 Chicken fried anything tastes great.
-Why not take the best the sea has to offer and make chicken fried lobster?
-You have never had lobster like this before.
-Try it.
+Why not take the very best the sea has to offer, batter it up and drop it in a fryer?
+Chicken fried lobster, incredibly tender and delicious.

-Cut the underside of the lobster with kitchen sheers and pull back the membrane.
-Gently free the tail meat from the shell and separate it from the bottom of the shell.
+Cut the membrane on the underside of the lobster with a pair of kitchen shears along both sides where it meets the shell.
+Pull back the membrane, then gently free the lobster tail meat from the shell and separate it from the top of the shell.

-For a completely different fried lobster experience, try making lobster tempura.
-The texture of tempura batter is very different from a chicken fried batter.
-While both are cooked in 350˚ F oil, the chicken fried lobster is a little heartier of a dish.
+For a completely different fried lobster experience, try making my other deep fried lobster tail recipe, lobster tempura.
+The texture of tempura batter is very different from the batter for chicken fried lobster.
+The chicken fried lobster is heavier and makes a heartier dish.
 The batter has substance to it.
-Tempura lobster, on the the other hand, is soft and delicate.
+Lobster tempura, on the other hand, is soft and delicate.
 Both are great and both have their place in a lobster culinary lineup.

 - 2 lobster tails shells removed